-Was hoping the white girl would be around (and understand English) so I could actually speak to someone but alas, no. Had a shower, got dressed and took 15 steps out the door before being accosted by a jineto or whatever.
+Was hoping the Spanish girl would be around (and understand English) so I could actually speak to someone but alas, no. Had a shower, got dressed and took 15 steps out the door before being accosted by a jineto or whatever.
 A hustler.
 Got chatting, very friendly, led me through the streets.
 I knew exactly what he was doing but thought fuck it because it was nice to speak to someone in English and it’s an intimidating city to set out alone in.

 He showed me a cool arty street, and took me into a bar for a mojito.
 Asked me to buy his as well.
 So I did, for some reason.
 Gave me loose Cuban cigarettes.
 We smoked and drank a couple of mojitos each at 10am.
 Told me a lot about Cuba and to be fair gave some useful knowledge.

 Took me into an artists house to see paintings.
 Stared at them blankly for a few minutes.
 Then took me in some weird cramped apartment to buy cigars, 25 for 50 cuc, about 30 quid.
 With his friend, they showed me box after box of massive cigars.
 Said no a million times, not spending money like that until I have safely made it to the end of the holiday.
 Took a lot of repeating the word no for him to give up Told him if I buy any it will deffo be from him.
 Lol.

 Walked into Old Havana, saw the Capitol building and national ballet place.
 Tons of gorgeous old cars.
 Searing heat, sweating like a beaver.